Cognitive Field Theory: Memory-Dressed Collective Dynamics of Intelligence: VII. Existing Learning Architectures as Special Limits of the Cognitive Field

 which is precisely the continuous-time Hopfield dynamics.

 In this limit, inference corresponds to relaxation toward local minima of the energy landscape, while stored memories are represented by stable fixed points.
-Hopfield networks therefore realize the purely conservative limit of the unified theory, in which cognition is identified with convergence to static attractors.
+Hopfield networks therefore realize the purely conservative limit of the unified theory, in which cognition is identified with convergence toward static attractors.

-From the present perspective, this limit is characterized by a fixed state-space geometry, the absence of non-conservative reentrant flows, and a restricted repertoire of dynamical time scales.
-As a result, while Hopfield networks provide a clear model of associative memory, they lack mechanisms for iterative reinterpretation, contextual modulation, and the emergence of rich collective dynamics.
+From the present perspective, this limit is characterized by a fixed state-space geometry, the absence of non-conservative reentrant flows, and a restricted hierarchy of dynamical time scales.
+Collective activity collapses onto a small number of stable attractors, preventing the formation of an extended latent slow-mode manifold.
+Consequently, memory remains encoded primarily as static attractor structure rather than as a dynamical organization of collective relaxation modes.

+As a result, while Hopfield networks provide a clear model of associative memory, they lack intrinsic mechanisms for iterative reinterpretation, contextual modulation, metastable collective organization, and the endogenous emergence of rich collective temporal organization.

-\subsection{B. Recurrent Neural Networks: Discrete-Time Approximation}
+\subsection{B. Recurrent neural networks: Discrete-time approximation}

 We next show how standard recurrent neural networks arise as discrete-time approximations to the unified continuous dynamics.
-Starting from Eq.~\eqref{eq:dyn}, a forward Euler discretization yields
+Starting from the cognitive field equation, a forward Euler discretization yields

-To connect this expression to the conventional update, it is useful to isolate a baseline leak term and interpret the remaining drift as an effective recurrent interaction.
-In the Euclidean limit $G=I$, consider first a quadratic effective potential
+To connect this expression to the conventional recurrent update, it is useful to isolate a baseline leak term and interpret the remaining drift as an effective recurrent interaction.